 for the nori and nut dukkah

-- 1 tbsp nori chopped in a blender
+- 1 tablespoon nori chopped in a blender

 for the roasted pumpkin